samyaktx/rusty-ai/README.md

-# rusty-ai-buddy
+# rusty-ai

-The vision for Rusty-ai-buddy is to create a cli based AI assistant that leverages AI assistant services using OpenAI API.
+The vision for rusty-ai is to create a cli based AI assistant that leverages AI assistant services using OpenAI API.

 ## cargo commands